voxel51/api-py/README.md

 # Voxel51 API Python Client Library

 This package defines a Python client library for accessing the Voxel51 Vision Services API.
-The library is a thin wrapper that provides full access to all of the API's capabilities from Python code.

 See the `docs/` directory for full documentation of the library.

 ## Installation

-First, clone the repository
+Clone the repository:
 ```shell
 git clone https://github.com/voxel51/api-python
 cd api-python
 ```

-Then install the package
+and then install the package:
 ```shell
 pip install .
 ```